 - If you have questions during treatment with VIVITROL, don’t hesitate to call your healthcare provider or contact a representative by calling 1-800-VIVITROL (1-800-848-4876).

-*A Nurse Coordinator does not provide medical advice or individual patient care.
+*A Coordinator does not provide medical advice or individual patient care.
 Consult with your healthcare provider for medical questions regarding your care.